maantje/vue-discovery/README.md

 ### 1.0.0

-Initial release of Vue discovery
+Initial release of Vue discovery.